top of page

 Experts in movement and dance perform alongside ABC musicians in this program celebrating the physicality of music.
 Pushing the limits of concert hall etiquette, dancers translate featured pieces into physical art and maybe even help the audience do the same.

-H is for Hidgon, Harper, Haddad, and Haydn
+H is for Higdon, Harper, and Haydn

 Hearing is, naturally, the sense most closely associated with music but how do our visual stimuli impact the way we experience this aural art?
 The lights and pyrotechnics at a rock show certainly play a role in the energy of the performance.
 The dim lighting in a jazz bar differs greatly from the spotlights of broadway.